nanocurrency/nano-docs/docs/commands/rpc-protocol.md

 title: RPC Protocol
-description: Reference for the various RPC commands available for the Nano node
+description: Reference for the RPC commands available for the Nano node

 # RPC Protocol